tony-herrera/EventTrackerProject/README.md

 not understand that how the function @RequestBody worked.
 I eventually realized how the object I was attempting to pass needed to be called upon by this annotation in order to be able to use its properties when attempting to map it.

+4. JavaScript is similar to Java but vastly different.
+With that being said, learning JS fundamentals and implementing them within a project was extremely difficult to comprehend.
+Specifically, DOM manipulation and how JSON take the role of objects.
+I will admit, it is still somewhat unclear even with the completion of this project, however, working through the many 415 errors helped me gain a greater understanding of these concepts.

+5. I mentioned some errors such as a 415 media type of error which I realized late into the game, and could still be completely wrong about, but the two biggest pieces of code I struggled with and learned from were these, `xhr.setRequestHeader("Content-type", "application/json");` and `window.location = window.location`.